iTwin/appui/docs/changehistory/NextVersion.md

 - Main barrel file, i.e. `@itwin/appui-react`
 - `package.json` subpath, i.e. `@itwin/appui-react/package.json`
 - All SCSS files, i.e. `@itwin/core-react/lib/core-react/_typography.scss`.
-SCSS files are exported using the [`sass` custom condition](https://sass-lang.com/documentation/js-api/classes/nodepackageimporter/) and are available until the next major version to facilitate the AppUI 5.0 adoption.
-SCSS exports will be removed in the next major version.
+Since SCSS files are exported using the `sass` custom condition, consumers should ensure that [Node.js package importer](https://sass-lang.com/documentation/js-api/classes/nodepackageimporter/) is enabled.
+SCSS exports are available to facilitate the AppUI 5.0 adoption and will be removed in the next major version.

-To fix the issue, consumers should update their import paths to use the supported export paths.
+To fix the import issue, consumers should update their import paths to use the supported export paths.
 For example:

 ```tsx
 // Before